lydstyl/191217-fair-refund/README.md

 # To do

-- when loading image hide EDIT or ADD button
+- CSS --> beta test 1 week

 - font Awsome trash for del + for add, pencil for edit, < for back and other buton login sign in sign out

-- CSS
+- reset password

 - fix image after upload add and select other charge

 - edit name charges list
+- when loading image hide EDIT or ADD button

 - settings with 50% percent & currency (useContext & useReducer)
 - useContext & useReducer instead of useState
 - del image when del charge